Fresh Air : L to R: Chris Seresin, George Barris, Tony Walton, Chaz Burke-Kennedy

 From there they were able to persuade Johnny Tabla, the owner of the Tabla Club in Lorne Street, to give them a go.
 At that stage they were performing a lot of originals, which was fairly unusual for bands at that time, and this appeared to leave the audiences a little stranded.
 So they gradually dropped the originals and developed a repertoire of songs mainly from the Band's "Stage Fright", Dylan's "Nashville Skyline", and songs from Cream and Blind Faith, as well as others from the latter period of the Beatles.
 To add extra commerciality, they provided backing for Tommy Ferguson, who performed three songs each set.
 He did mainly top ten songs and this balance worked superbly and before long, the Tabla was packed night after night, week after week.

-Only one record was ever released by Fresh Air and that was in 1969.
+Only one record was ever released by Fresh Air and that was on Zodiac in 1969.
 It was Bob Dylan's "Country Pie", with the B-side "Got To Get Away" being their own composition.
 This was written by Chaz and George during the recording session.

 In 1970 Fresh Air appeared at the 'Redwood Music Festival'.
 They were also involved in a number of other events outside the clubs.
 One such event that expressed the spirit of Fresh Air was the Albert Park free concerts.
 These were held in Auckland's Albert Park on Sundays.
 The park is directly across the road from Auckland University and was well attended by families, students, kids and hippies alike.